Hackerjedi666/CybersecNotes/WEB3/README.md

 Ethereum/EVM (Ethereum Virtual Machine): Ethereum is a blockchain platform known for its smart contract functionality. *The Ethereum Virtual Machine (EVM)* is its computation engine that executes smart contracts.
 Ethereum allows developers to build decentralized applications and is the basis for many web3 projects.
 Example: ERC-20 tokens, a standard for creating fungible tokens on Ethereum.

+**Invariants** are the property of the smart contracts taht always hold and always should be true.

 ## GAS